 A journey to Croatia will take you back through time as you discover centuries-old traditions and the remnants of the civilizations that have passed through and taken root in this remarkable land.

-Numerous rulers and authorities have left traces and monuments that have been preserved to this day.
-The cultural influence of former rulers (Romans, Venetians, Turks, Austrians) is present to this day.
+Numerous rulers and authorities have left traces and monuments which are preserved until today.
+The cultural influence of former rulers (Romans, Venetians, Turks, Austrians) is still present.

-The most famous ancient monuments: the Roman Amphitheater in Pula, Diocletian Palace in Split, Salona, Dubrovnik old Town, Trogir old Town, and many more.
+The most famous ancient monuments are the Roman Amphitheater in Pula, Diocletian Palace in Split, Salona, Dubrovnik Old Town, Trogir Old Town, and many more.
 Croatia is rich in cultural and historic buildings and traditions that are among the world's cultural and historical heritage and are under UNESCO protection.

 - Capital: Zagreb (806.341 inhabitants)